CyberSnakeH/snakeengine-driver/README.md

 GPL-2.0

 ## Disclaimer
 This project is for educational and research use.
-Do not use it to violate game terms of service or local laws.